ivoryhuoo/NBACareerLongevity/README.md

-Using Random Forest Regression, Linear Models & Exploratory Data Analysis
+#Using Random Forest Regression, Linear Models & Exploratory Data Analysis

 This project analyzes the factors that influence NBA career longevity using player and season statistics from Kaggle.
 Through exploratory data analysis (EDA), feature engineering, and machine learning modeling, the project examines which rookie-year performance metrics best predict how long a player stays in the league.

-📌 Project Overview
+#Project Overview

 NBA players enter the league with immense performance variability—making career longevity difficult to predict with simple trends.
 This project builds an end-to-end pipeline to: